sabriozturk-0x/cybersecurity-portfolio/study-notes/README.md

 # Study-notes
 This repository is my personal proof-of-work portfolio for cybersecurity learning.

-It documents my notes in different areas and progress in PortSwigger and TryHackMe.
+It contains my notes from university lectures, hands-on labs, TryHackMe rooms, PortSwigger Web Security Academy exercises, and other self-study activities.

-The main purpose of this repository is to show my practical learning progress and provide visible evidence of the topics I have studied and practised.

 ## About This Repository

-This is not a polished textbook or a formal course.

 It is a personal learning portfolio where I document what I learn while studying cybersecurity.
-The notes are written during university lectures, hands-on practice, labs and rooms.
+These notes were originally written for my own understanding during lectures, practical exercises, labs, and training rooms.
 They were originally not intended for public use, but I review and publish them here as part of my learning progress.

+The notes may include summaries, explanations, commands, observations, screenshots, and practical examples from authorised learning environments.

 ## Language Note

 My notes may be written in a mix of **English, German and Turkish**.

 This reflects my real learning process, as I study cybersecurity concepts from different sources and often write notes in the language that is most practical for me at that moment.

 ## Disclaimer